 Martin Scorcese sums up the true impact of Cinemascope, which Skouras championed.

 “I’ll never forget going to see this film, the first one shot in CinemaScope, on its initial release.
 I sat there, and the curtains kept opening wider and wider and wider.
 None of us, not me or anyone else in the audience, was prepared for the experience and it changed the movies forever.”

-Scorcese is referring to the film “The Robe”, which premiered in September 1953.
-Under Skouras’ vision and leadership the first films in history were made in Cinemascope by Twentieth Century Fox.
-It was one of the biggest gambles in film history, but one that revolutionized the Hollywood– forever.
+Scorcese is referring to the film “The Robe,” which premiered in September 1953.
+Under Skouras’ vision and leadership, the first films in history were made in Cinemascope by 20th Century Fox.
+It was one of the biggest gambles in film history, but one that revolutionized the Hollywood forever.

-One of his greatest achievements was his signing of a young model named Norma Jean Baker to 20th Century Fox, who after changing her name to Marilyn Monroe, would rise to fame and become the most famous Hollywood sex symbol of the 20th Century.
+One of his greatest achievements was his signing of a young model named Norma Jean Baker to 20th Century Fox.
+After changing her name to Marilyn Monroe, Baker would rise to fame and become the most famous Hollywood sex symbol of the 20th Century.

-A book by Dr. Ilias Chrissochoidis, whose research was funded by the Greek America Foundation, tells the story of this amazing man.
+A book by Dr. Ilias Chrissochoidis, whose research was funded by the New York City-based Greek America Foundation, tells the story of this amazing man.

-In times like these, when Greece faces the challenges and threats never before experienced in history, and when Greek America faces existential threats that threaten the very existence of a Greek American identity in this country, the life and example of people like Spyros Skouras are critical.
+In times like these — when Greece faces unprecedented challenges and when Greek America faces threats that endanger Greek American identity — the life and example of people like Spyros Skouras are critical.